 Put simply, it’s the process of creating an online store for your business to sell digitally to target shoppers.
 To design an ecommerce website, you need to plan, conceptualize and arrange your content and products for effective display on the Internet.

-Last quarter, Walmart's online sales increased by 97%.
-Amazon's Q2 sales & profit growth was 40%.
-But it’s not just the big guys, benefiting from consumers' spiked appetite for online shopping.
-Smaller retailers such as Howards Storage World, B-Wear Sportswear, and Plain Jane among others are seeing double and (even triple!) digit growth in ecommerce revenues, compared to the year before.
+The ecommerce push has already begun, as more companies and more shoppers are turning to ecommerce stores to make their purchases.
+In 2020, Walmart's online sales increased by 97%.
+Amazon's Q2 sales and profit growth was 40%.
+It's not just the big guys either, benefiting from consumers' spiked appetite for online shopping.
+Smaller retailers such as Howards Storage World and B-Wear Sportswear, among others, are seeing double and even triple-digit growth in ecommerce revenues compared to the year before.

 What else do these three companies have in common?
-Their fresh ecommerce website designs are spot on and optimised for customer conversion.
+Their fresh, modern ecommerce website designs were crafted and optimised for customer conversion.

-And here’s how you too, can join the growing array of retailers that consistently beat their yearly ecommerce targets.
+Here's how you, too, can join the growing array of retailers that consistently beat — and exceed — their yearly ecommerce targets.

-Nation retail operations or hobby side-project, no matter which type of ecommerce site you plan to build the first thing you need is an ecommerce platform to help you build the best ecommerce store.
+No matter which type of ecommerce site you plan to build, the first thing you need is an ecommerce platform to help you create the best ecommerce store.

-There are 3 main types of ecommerce platforms on the market:
+There are three main types of ecommerce platforms on the market:

 Each of them provides you with a toolkit for creating an online store: page builder, checkout page, payment gateway integrations, and more.
 The difference between those ecommerce platforms lies in the levels of: